 Conducting an audit of Atlantic City’s CRS program.

-The NJRI’s parent institution, the New Jersey Coastal Coalition (NJCC), has developed collaborative relationships with the most important federal agencies addressing resiliency —FEMA and the Army Corps of Engineers.
+The NJFI’s parent institution, the New Jersey Coastal Coalition (NJCC), has developed collaborative relationships with the most important federal agencies addressing resiliency —FEMA and the Army Corps of Engineers.

-This is a real savings that officials can deliver to homeowners by becoming proactive on flood preparedness.
+This is a real saving that officials can deliver to homeowners by becoming proactive on flood preparedness.

 For more information on FEMA’s Community Rating System visit: